Vermicomposting is becoming more and more popular, especially in urban areas because of how much it speeds up the composting process.

 For bedding, you can use a wide range of materials with shredded paper being one of the best choices.
 I also like to use coco coir because it comes in compressed blocks, which means it’s easy to store.
 It’s useful to have as backup bedding for when you run out of organic waste materials to use.
 You can also use it in your composting toilet as a cover material.

-In terms of food, the worms will pretty much eat all your fruit and vegetable waste, as well as any leftover rice pasta or bread you have.
-Just like with regular composting, it’s best to avoid meats and dairy because this can cause smells and attract pests.
+In terms of food, the worms will pretty much eat all your fruit and vegetable waste, as well as any leftover rice pasta, or bread you have.
+Just like with regular composting, it’s best to avoid meats and dairy because this can cause smells and attract pests (unless you use bokashi).